HolyBlackCat/cpp-tutorials/language/02_basic/22_functions_3_overloading.md

 }
 ```

 Note that deleting one of the overloads wouldn't cause a compilation error, as the remaining overload can still be called with the "wrong" argument type.
-The argument would be converted to the parameter type, same as in e.g. `int x = 5.7;` (which results in `x` being `5`, revisit the introduction to [types](./08_types.md) if you forgot).
+The argument would then be converted to the parameter type, same as in e.g. `int x = 5.7;` (which results in `x` being `5`, revisit the [introduction to types](./08_types_intro.md) if you forgot).

 As you can see, overload resolution prefers to avoid type conversions.